 Workers of the world

-Immigrants to Finland have many different kinds of abilities, experiences and education.
-Immigrants have a lot to offer: as seasoned experts, motivated and rigorous workers or even as a helping pair of hands.
-In a multicultural environment, people have the chance to learn from each other and to develop in richer ways.
+Immigrants in Finland have many different kinds of abilities, experiences and education.
+Hence, immigrants have a lot to offer as seasoned experts, motivated and rigorous workers or even as a helping pair of hands.
+In a multicultural working environment, people have the chance to learn from each other and to develop as professionals.

 A good induction